Andrius Skerla: Early career

 Born in Vilnius, Skerla started his career at local club Žalgiris Vilnius in 1995, before Dutch club PSV Eindhoven signed him in 1996.
 After an unsuccessful spell in the Netherlands, Skerla signed for SPL side Dunfermline Athletic.

 Dunfermline Athletic

 Skerla's time at Dunfermline was his most successful period of football.
 He was signed in 2000 by new manager Jimmy Calderwood and was immediately put into the starting line up.
-After a successful first season at Dunfermline he was linked with numerous clubs including Scottish club Glasgow Rangers, but Skerla insisted he wanted to stay at East End Park.
+After a successful first season at Dunfermline he was linked with numerous clubs including Scottish club Rangers, but Skerla insisted he wanted to stay at East End Park.
 Skerla will most probably be remembered by the Pars fans, for scoring Dunfermline's only goal in the 2004 Scottish Cup Final defeat against Celtic.

 Tom Tomsk

 In March 2005, Skerla announced he wished to leave Dunfermline as he decided to look for new challenges.
 After Russian side Rubin Kazan had a bid failed because it did not meet Dunfermline's valuation of the player, Skerla re-iterated his decision that he wanted to move and eventually he moved to Tom Tomsk for £200,000.